lucaZardini/license-plate-recognition/README.md

-# License Plate Detection using YOLOv5
+# License Plate Detection using image processing techniques
 This project aims at detecting a license plate in an image using image processing techniques.

 This project was developed for the *Signal, Image and Video* course of the Master Degree *Artificial Intelligence Systems* at the University of Trento.